 A Brief History of Late Nights at Fantasia Fair

 Did you know Fantasia Fair has a tradition of informal late-night gatherings?
-Fairgoers meet after the conclusion of scheduled activities, and talk and laugh and play music until the early hours.
-It’s been said the late-night activities are the heart and soul of Fantasia Fair!
+Fairgoers meet after the conclusion of scheduled activities and talk and laugh and play music until the early hours.
+It’s been said the late-night activities are the heart and soul of the Fair!